 It is an excellent remedy for palpitations and chlorosis, which mostly trouble young girls.
 Nothing better can be found in Nature, as it does away with the complaints in a few days.
 Some time ago, I cured a young girl of 14 years in Leipzig.
-She was so greatly troubled by this sickness that she could no longer walk through her I did not give her more than 3 doses of 6 drops each time, in room. extract of balm.
-Her symptoms disappeared, her menses occured, and thus she recovered her health.
+She was so greatly troubled by this sickness that she could no longer walk through her room.
+I did not give her more than 3 doses of 6 drops each time, in extract of balm.

+Her symptoms disappeared, her menses occurred, and thus she recovered her health.
 It is an excellent remedy for activating the menses.
-To such persons one gives, four days before the New Moon, 5, 6, 7, 8 drops in either extract of balm or extract of savin (red cedar, juniper).
+To such persons one gives, four days before the New Moon, 5,6,7,8 drops in either extract of balm or extract of saving (red cedar, juniper).
 If necessary, the body can be cleansed with the common purgatives.
 To do this, there is nothing better than the following pills.
 As a special arcanum, they remove the obstructions of the uterus, and not many like them can be found.

-R. Extract. ex Baccis Lauri Sabinae Flor.
+SPECIAL PILLS FOR THE MENSES Rx.Extract. ex Baccis Lauri Sabinae

+Flor.
 Centaur. min.
 Calendulae an. ji.
 Lot.

+Salis Melissae

+Sabinae an. j.
+Lot.

-Salis Melissae Sabinae en. j.
-Lot Olei Sabinae j.
-Lot Borrac.
+Olei Sabinae j.
+Lot.

+Borrac.
 Vener jii.
+Lot.

-Lot Croci orient.
+Croci orient.

 Mass. pil.
 Aloe phang. ji.
+Lot.

-Lot Fiat massa pilularum cum oleo cinamoni.
-(For the pills.).
+fiat massa pilularum cum oleo cinamoni. (for the pills).

 Of this one gives morning and evening one scruple in one go, at the usual time.
-This composition is recommended for everyone.
+This composition is recommended for everybody.
 Following this, one gives the potable gold.
 It is said that wealthy women have these two arcana in their family medicine-chest, enabling them to prevent many a misfortune.
 It is indeed put so clearly before their eyes that they cannot go wrong.